-\begin{remark} As additionally noted in \autoref{sec:parallen-hpda}, \autoref{thrm:phpm-correctness} also extends to many-to-one markets with contracts in which the institutions have substitutable preferences that satisfy the law of aggregate demand (the conditions under which \cite{HatfieldM05} prove that the strategyproofness of applicant-proposing DA and the rural hospitals theorem hold), as shown in \autoref{alg:Phpm-contracts}.
-This new description generalizes \autoref{alg:Phpm} as follows: (1) \autoref{alg:Phpm-contracts} uses the generalized Gale--Shapley algorithm of \cite{HatfieldM05} starting from $(\emptyset, X)$ (where $X$ is the set of all possible contracts) to calculate the institution-optimal stable outcome without $d_*$ to get a matching $\mu_{-d_*}$.
-(2) A given contract $c = (d_*,h,c)$ (i.e., an $(\mathrm{applicant},\mathrm{institution},\mathrm{term})$ tuple) are on $d_*$'s menu if and only if $h$ would choose $(d_*,h,c)$ if given choice from the set containing $(d_*,c)$ and its matches in $\mu_{-d_*}$ (in the notation of \cite{HatfieldM05}, $c \in C_h(\mu_{-d_*}(h) \cup \{c\})$).
+\begin{remark} As additionally noted in \autoref{sec:parallen-hpda}, \autoref{thrm:phpm-correctness} also extends to many-to-one markets with contracts in which the institutions have substitutable preferences that satisfy the law of aggregate demand (the conditions under which \cite{HatfieldM05} prove that the strategyproofness of applicant-proposing DA and the rural hospitals theorem hold). \autoref{alg:Phpm-contracts} gives a menu description of DA in this environment, which generalizes \autoref{alg:Phpm} as follows: (1) \autoref{alg:Phpm-contracts} uses the generalized Gale--Shapley algorithm of \cite{HatfieldM05} starting from $(\emptyset, X)$ (where $X$ is the set of all possible contracts) to calculate the institution-optimal stable outcome without $i$ to get a matching $\mu_{-i}$.
+(2) A given contract $c = (i,h,c)$ (i.e., an $(\mathrm{applicant},\mathrm{institution},\mathrm{term})$ tuple) is on $i$'s menu if and only if $h$ would choose $(i,h,c)$ if given a choice from the set containing $(i,c)$ and its matches in $\mu_{-i}$ (in the notation of \cite{HatfieldM05}, $c \in C_h(\mu_{-i}(h) \cup \{c\})$).
 Under this modification, each step of the proof of \autoref{thrm:phpm-correctness} in \autoref{sec:parallen-hpda} holds by a completely analogous argument for this market. \end{remark}

-\restateThrmNonLocalAPMenu* \begin{proof} Assume for contradiction that $D$ is a local applicant-proposing menu description for some applicant $d_*$ in a market with applicants $d_1, d_2,d_*$ and institutions $h_1,h_2,h_3$.
-We first define priorities of three institutions as follows: